Silenqueda/AnnisDenka_Management/README.txt

 AnnisDenka_Management is a private application to manage the expanses in a highly customized and sort of hardcoded way.

+// check if all .jars are existing in jars folder

-### Monthly Setup ###
+### 01_Monthly Setup ###
 This project generates an initial setup for the current month, depending on the current system time.
-After generating the new setup the system tries to calculate all expanses of the previous month.
-It sums every single file, sums up their result and writes it to ".gesamt = ".
+After generating the new setup

-### MailReceiver ###
+### 02_MailReceiver ###
 This project connects to my personal mail account, navigates to my carsharing expanses, filters and writes them to the .temp directory.
 These dates and values are filtered and written to a file in the predefined directory "carsharing - " depending on the dateToPay.

+### 03_CalculatePreviousMonthExpanses ###
+The system tries to calculate all expanses of the previous month.
+It sums every single file, sums up their result and writes it to ".gesamt = ".

 ### TODOs ###